The Great River Party!

 Special NOTE: We at the Thacker Mountain Radio Hour love guitars, half our crew are dedicated fret freaks.

-From the National Guitar Museum, the show is a must see for guitar fans, history buffs or just plain folks who love a good song… and a story.
+From the National Guitar Museum, the show is a must see for guitar fans, history buffs or just plain folks who love a good song… and a good story.

 Featuring